Inshallah

-In an Islamic context, it expresses the belief that nothing happens unless God wills it, and that his will supersedes all human will; and that saying this expression is a sign of trust in His given authority over whatever outcome of any matter in plan.
-However, more generally the phrase is commonly used by Muslims, Arab Christians and Arabic speakers of other religions to refer to events that one hopes will happen in the future, having the same meaning as the English word "hopefully".
+Usage

-Though the Arabic phrase directly translates to 'God willing,' its meaning depends on the context.
-When used sincerely or in formal settings, it expresses the speaker’s hope for a specific outcome.
-However, in everyday speech, it is frequently used to suggest uncertainty, a lack of firm commitment, or as an open-ended response to requests or promises.
+In an Islamic context, the phrase expresses the belief that nothing happens unless God wills it, and that his will supersedes all human will; and that saying this expression is a sign of trust in His given authority over whatever outcome of any matter in plan.
+However, the phrase is more generally and more commonly used by Muslims, Arab Christians, and Arabic speakers of other religions to refer to events that one hopes will happen in the future, having the same meaning as the English word "hopefully".
+In the Iberian languages, the expression was borrowed as oxalá or ojalá, and it is used in a similar way.

-This last usage became widespread even among non-Muslim, non-Arabic-speaking communities (particularly in the United States with American English by interaction with American Muslims), many of whom might be unaware of its religious significance.
-Often employed to convey sarcasm or disbelief in those non-Muslim American contexts, it gained particular attention when Joe Biden employed it on two occasions: first, in response to Bernie Sanders' Medicare for All plan, and again during the 2020 presidential debate with Donald Trump.
-When Trump promised to release his tax returns, Biden sarcastically replied, "When?
-Inshallah?"
+Although the Arabic phrase directly translates to "God willing", its meaning depends on the context.
+When used sincerely or in formal settings, it expresses the speaker’s hope for a specific outcome; however, in everyday speech, it is frequently used to suggest uncertainty, a lack of firm commitment, or as an open-ended response to requests or promises.